-Steve Ensminger, a former starting quarterback for LSU, enters his fifth year as the Tigers' tight ends coach in 2014.
+Steve Ensminger, a former starting quarterback for LSU, enters his sixth year as the Tigers’ tight ends coach in 2015.

 In 2010, Ensminger coached a versatile group of tight ends who combined for 24 catches for 301 yard with Peterson leading the way with 16 receptions for 198 yards despite missing three games with an injury.